DoctorLogicProduct/dltest/_pages/products/growth-accelerators/growth-accelerators.md

   component_css: image-group
   class: growth-accelerators__image-group--1
   headline: "Dedicated Managed Chat"
-  text: "Your website is a lead generation engine and you have visitors coming in all the time but you’re not always there to greet them.
+  text: "Your website is a lead generation engine and you have visitors coming in all the time.
 With Managed Chat, never miss a conversation and convert your valuable website traffic into leads."
   btn:
   - btn-link: "/products/growth-accelerators/managed-chat"
     btn-label: Learn More